KikidoraFear/Kikimeter/README.md

 - always show self if not in shown bars (either on top or bottom with placement)
 - Use SendAddonMessage for data chunks to imrpove performance
 - use ##SavedVariablesPerCharacter data to store table between sessions
-- parse other player's damage/heal if they dont use the addon
+- parse other player's damage/heal if they dont use the addon (highlight names of players who use kikimeter)

 ## State